Snow Levels in Myoko

 Snow levels continue to shoot up in February.
 Looking at the chart you can see that the beginning of February gave us a break from the heavy snow of the previous month then we got a great top up mid-Feb with some heavy snow followed by a week without.

 Looking at the chart from snowjapan.com we can see that February receives about 2/3 the snow of January.
 While there is a period of heavy snowfall there are also longer breaks without the snow.
 This means more beautiful bluebirds so you can enjoy the sun and scenery while you are on the slopes.

 So as to which month is better, well let’s be honest they are both damn amazing.

 January will guarantee you tons of fresh powder, pretty much all through the month.
 You will nearly always be on fresh snow and experiencing that famous Myoko powder.
 February will still give you a lot of fresh snow, but there will be patches through the month where the snow will have a break and you get the most amazing bluebirds and can see some breathtaking views from the top of the resorts.
 Both of these months are great times to be in Myoko!

 Let’s not forget March.
 The snow drops off a lot in March but there is still fresh snow falling during this month.
+With such a large base formed from the previous two months you can ski through all of March and even in to April at some the resorts.
 The weather starts to turn spring like during March so you will get plenty of beautiful blue skies and some warmer weather.
 The crowds also disappear a bit as the peak season has passed so the slopes and resorts will be a little less busy, especially on the weekdays.
 This is a great season for some spring skiing in great weather while also getting some smaller snowfalls during the month.